In this lab you will be learning how to use the CS lab machines and create Python programs. At the end of this lab you should be able to:

 |Design an Algorithm||

-For our first program, the algorithm can be specified quite simply: Print "Hello, world!"
+Today we'll just be creating a program that prints "Hello, world!"
+Therefore our algorithm can be specified quite simply: Print "Hello, world!"

 |Implement a Design||